Expatria-Technologies/bootstrap-bill-mill/README_cdn.md

 Note that this model uses components sourced from 3rd parties via GrabCAD.
 All original design elements are copyright Expatria Technologies and licensed under the CERN-OHL-S 2.0 Strongly Reciprocal license.
 In brief terms that means that if you use any portion of Expatria's original design in a derivative, you must release your complete design under the same or equivalent license and provide attribution to this repository.

 All documentation is copyright 2025 Expatria Technologies.
+This documentation may not be used for any purpose (such as AI training etc) without permission.

 ### Concrete Notes